Background Causes of the English Civil War

 married Henrietta Maria

-, daughter of Henry IV of France at St Augustine’s Church, Canterbury, Kent.
+, the daughter of Henry IV of France, at St Augustine’s Church, Canterbury, Kent.
 The marriage was not popular because she was a Catholic.
 It was agreed that Henrietta Maria could remain a Catholic but the children of the marriage would be raised as Protestants.

-Charles nominated Buckingham as Chancellor of Cambridge University.
-He did this to show his support for the duke.
+King Charles angered Parliament when he nominated Buckingham as Chancellor of Cambridge University.

 Charles arrested Dudley Digges and Sir John Eliot and had them imprisoned for speaking against Buckingham.
-Parliament was very angry at this action by Charles stating that there was freedom of speech in the House of Commons.
+Parliament was very angry at this action by the king stating that there was freedom of speech in the House of Commons.

 1626 (12th June)